Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - What can you trade?
 Some trading platforms will not only give you access to New Zealand shares but also international shares.
-Others will also allow you to trade CFDs, forex, indices, currencies and much more, so look for this functionality if it’s important to you.
+Others will also allow you to trade other financial instruments such as currencies and much more, so look for this functionality if it’s important to you.

 - Ease of use.
 Share market trading can be complicated and often requires you to respond quickly to market changes.
 With this in mind, look for a platform that allows you to make fast and precise trades with minimum fuss.

 - Access to market data and research.
 Does the platform offer dynamic, real-time or delayed market updates?
 Some platforms offer research and broker analysis on individual stocks that can come in handy.

 - Trade options.
 Consider the options available when you are buying or selling shares.
 Can you place orders at market and/or at limit, and are stop/loss orders an option to add more flexibility to your trading?

 - Reporting.
 Check what reporting tools each platform offers to help you track how your trades are performing, record dividends and pass on any relevant information to the IRD at tax time.

 - Margin loans.
 If you’re looking to borrow money to build your portfolio, check to see whether the platform provider offers margin loans.

 - Customer support.
 Look for phone, email and live online chat support.
 Do they offer customer service 24/7 if you’re having trouble placing a trade?